-Baseball looks to continue upward trend in 2005 campaign
+Baseball looks to continue upward trend in 2005

 By Ben Risinger, sports information director